Back to Blog

 Ocean Freight Shipping in Canada: What Importers Need to Know in 2026

+Ocean freight remains the backbone of global trade, with the majority of goods entering Canada moving by sea.
 For importers, understanding how ocean freight works — and where inefficiencies occur — is critical to controlling costs, timelines, and overall supply chain performance.

 In this guide, we break down how ocean freight shipping works in Canada and what businesses need to consider in 2026.